cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

    * Masking the most significant bit is equivalent to interpreting the whole string as an unsigned integer in little-endian representation and then reducing it modulo 2^255^.

-   * Note: Similar to the field element decoding described in [@RFC7748], and unlike the field element decoding described in (#decoding255), the most significant bit is masked, and non-canonical values are accepted.
+   A> Note: Similar to the field element decoding described in [@RFC7748], and unlike A> the field element decoding described in (#decoding255), the most significant bit A> is masked, and non-canonical values are accepted.

 2. Process t as follows: